plan44/plan44-feed/p44ledchaintest/README.md

 The simplest way to use the utility is just providing one (or multiple) led devices.
 In this mode, up to 720 LEDs will be set to bright red:

     p44ledchaintest /dev/ledchain0

+or, in UART mode

+    p44ledchaintest -U /dev/ledchain0

+or, in UART mode for older chips (WS2812)

+    p44ledchaintest -U -o /dev/ledchain0

 **Note**: if the p44-ledchain driver is in *variable led type mode*, the data stream always needs to contain a header specifying the led type parameters.
 See p44-ledchain README for details.
 This header can be sent with *p44ledchaintest* using the `-H` option: